jjoony93/jeonssa-HCI/DP4  Lo-fi Prototyping/report.md

 ## Participants

 ###### KAIST undergraduate Student
-* age: 23
+* age: 24
-* sex: male
+* sex: female
-* description: He is a KAIST undergraduate student who often goes out to eat with his girlfirend.
-Both he and his girlfriend is well known foodie, and has lots of experience waiting in a restaurant
+* description: She is a undergraduate student at Korea University who often goes out to eat with his boyfriend.
+She loves going to famous restaurant in seoul, but had to give up many times becuase of long waiting time.

-###### KAIST SNU grad student
+###### Owner of restaurant at Dunsan
-* age: 25
+* age: 32
 * sex: male
-* description: He is a SNU graduate student who lives in very busy area around SNU.
-He hates waiting in a restaurant, and has has hard time finding restaurant that doesn't requires waiting.
+* description: He is a restaurant owner at Dunsan, Daejeon.
+He runs a famous restaurant that always has waiting customers.

-###### OWNER of restaurant at Gangnam.
+###### Office worker
-* age: 43
+* age: 30
 * sex: male
-* description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
-He is very concerned about lossing potential users because of waiting time.
+* description: He is a office worker who lives at Gangnam.
+He always wanted to go dine at a particular restaurant in Gangnam with his family, but couldn't because his wife hates waiting.

 ---
 ## Observation